 Why do all ram lambs have to be DNA tested?

 It is important to ensure that breeders maintain only the best males for breeding.
 Consequently compulsory DNA testing has been introduced for all ram lambs to encourage the castration of males which are unsuitable for breeding purpose with the objective of breed preservation.

 Must all ram lambs which do not meet the breed standards be castrated?

 Ram lambs which do not meet the breed standards (appearance, conformation and fleece) should be considered for castration.
 Castrated males are not eligible for full pedigree registration but can be listed as ‘non-breeding’ animals within the flock book and will be issued with a pink ‘non-breeding’ certificate for authenticity.

 How long do I have to castrate my ram lambs?

-Castration without an anaesthetic using a rubber ring should happen within the first week of life.
+Castration without an anaesthetic using a rubber ring should happen within the first week of life (ensuring that both balls have descended and are captured below the ring).
 Once a lamb reaches 3 months, castration must be carried out under anaesthetic by a vet please refer to the flock management section on our website for further details: https://valaisblacknosesociety.co.uk/flock-management/

 Who do I contact to order DNA tests for my animals?